 After about a year on the shelf, at room temperature, you are going to have to crack a jar of your canned meatballs open and give them a smell.
 Rancid fat has a very distinct smell and you will know it.

-You can store meatballs homemade and canned in the refrigerator.
-That is an option that will allow you to keep that canned meats longer.
+You can store homemade canned meatballs in the refrigerator.
+That is an option that will allow you to keep canned meats longer.

 Benefits of Pressure Canning

 One of your main concerns when it comes to canning food safely is botulism.
 While botulism itself can die from boiling temperatures, botulism spores do not die at temperatures of 212 degrees or boiling.

 In a pressure cooker, you will create temperatures that are much higher than that.
 This will kill botulism and its spores.
 This way you will be safe.